LaraPire/laravel-slugable/README.md

 - Works out-of-the-box with Eloquent

--Support for Persian and Arabic languages ​​for slug translation
+- Support for Persian and Arabic languages ​​for slug translation

 # Installation